 Elaprase is given every week, as an infusion into a vein, at a dose of 0.5 mg per kilogram body weight.
 The infusion should last three hours.
-However, as long as the patient does not develop an infusion reaction (rash, itching, fever, headache, high blood pressure or flushing), the medicine can be infused more rapidly, by gradually reducing the duration of infusion to one hour.
+However, as long as the patient does not develop infusion reactions (rash, itching, fever, headache, high blood pressure or flushing), the duration of the infusion can be gradually reduced to one hour.

 Patients who tolerate the infusions well for several months in a clinic may be able to start having them at home.
-Home infusions must be done under the supervision of a doctor or nurse.
+Home infusions should be supervised by a doctor or nurse.

 How does Elaprase work?

-The active substance in Elaprase, idursulfase, is a copy of the human enzyme iduronate-2-sulfatase It replaces the enzyme that is missing or defective in patients with Hunter syndrome.
-Supplying the enzyme will help to break down GAGs and stop it building up in the body thereby helping to improve the symptoms of the disease.
+The active substance in Elaprase, idursulfase, is a copy of the human enzyme iduronate-2-sulfatase.
+It replaces the enzyme that is missing or defective in patients with Hunter syndrome.
+Supplying the enzyme will help to break down GAGs and stop them building up in body tissue, thereby helping to improve the symptoms of the disease.

 How has Elaprase been studied?

-The main study of Elaprase involved 96 male patients aged between five and 31 years, and compared it with placebo (a dummy treatment).
+The main study of Elaprase involved 96 male patients aged between 5 and 31 years, and compared it with placebo (a dummy treatment).
 The main measures of effectiveness were lung function (‘forced vital capacity’, the maximum amount of air the patient could breathe out), and the distance the patients could walk in six minutes, which measures the combined effects of the illness on the heart, lungs, joints and other organs.
-These measurements were taken before and after a year of treatment.
+These measurements were taken at the start of the study and after a year of treatment.

 What benefit has Elaprase shown during the studies?